valkey-io/valkey-doc/docs/reference/cluster-spec.md

 When a node expects a pong reply in response to a ping in the cluster bus, before waiting long enough to mark the node as unreachable, it will try to refresh the connection with the node by reconnecting from scratch.

-While Redis Cluster nodes form a full mesh, **nodes use a gossip protocol and a configuration update mechanism in order to avoid exchanging too many messages between nodes during normal conditions**, so the number of messages exchanged is not exponential.
+While Valkey Cluster nodes form a full mesh, **nodes use a gossip protocol and a configuration update mechanism in order to avoid exchanging too many messages between nodes during normal conditions**, so the number of messages exchanged is not exponential.